 Los Angeles Grand Theft Auto Attorney

-This is California and we live in our cars.
-Throughout the state there are multi-jurisdictional agencies dedicated solely to the investigation and arrests of these cases.
-The most common charge is a violation of Vehicle Code Section 10851 is commonly referred to as Grand Theft Auto, or GTA.
+This is California and most of us depend on our cars.
+Throughout the state, there are multi-jurisdictional agencies dedicated solely to the investigation and arrests of car thieves.
+The most common charge is a violation of Vehicle Code Section 10851 is commonly referred to as Grand Theft Auto or GTA.

 To find you guilty of this crime the government must prove that you took someone’s vehicle “without the consent of the owner” and with the “intent either to permanently or temporarily deprive the owner thereof of his or her title to or possession of the vehicle.”
 In other words, they have to prove your intent, what was in your mind.
 And at this point the government still does not have a machine to read your mind and thoughts, so the government has its work cut out for it.

 In the Los Angeles area, the overwhelming majority of GTA cases involve two distinct but common fact patterns.
 The first common fact pattern consists of family members or friends that lent their cars to the accused –that is, they gave consent for the accused to take the car– and they would just call the police after a misunderstanding between the owner of the car and the family member or friend to whom they had lent the car.
 With just a phone call from the owner of the car, and without knowing all of the facts the police would just file a case and turn someone’s life upside down.